-• To reduce the risk of sliding under the lap belt during a collision, avoid reclining the seatback any more than needed.
+To reduce the risk of sliding under the lap belt during a collision, avoid reclining the seatback any more than needed.
 The seat belts provide maximum protection in a frontal or rear collision when the passengers are sitting up straight and well back in the seats.
 If you are reclined, the lap belt may slide past your hips and apply restraint forces directly to the abdomen.
 Therefore, in the event of a frontal collision, the risk of personal injury may increase with increasing recline of the seatback.

-- Adjustments should not be made while the vehicle is moving. - After adjusting the seatback, exert body pressure to make sure it is locked in position.
+- Adjustments should not be made while the vehicle is moving. - After adjusting the seatback, push your body back against the seat to make sure the seat is locked in position.